A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology: Introduction

-While most of the presentation provides a review of previous results and arguments, this article also includes several new contributions: First, we present a detailed discussion of the dimensional reductions of the Haydys-Witten equations to four, three, and one dimension in \autoref{prop:background-dimensional-reduction-KW}--\autoref{prop:background-dimensional-reduction-Nahm}.
-Second, we establish the elliptic regularity of the Haydys-Witten equations together with the naturally induced boundary conditions on four-manifolds with boundaries and cylindrical ends by calculating their indicial set in \autoref{prop:background-indicial-set}.
-Finally, these insights allow us to propose a tentative definition of a one-parameter family of Haydys-Witten Floer groups for four-manifolds in \autoref{def:Haydys-Witten-Floer-homology}.
+While most of the presentation provides a review of previous results and arguments, this article also includes several new contributions: First, we present a detailed discussion of the dimensional reductions of the Haydys--Witten equations to four, three, and one dimension in~Propositions~\ref{prop:background-dimensional-reduction-KW}--\ref{prop:background-dimensional-reduction-Nahm}.
+Second, we establish the elliptic regularity of the Haydys--Witten equations together with the naturally induced boundary conditions on four-manifolds with boundaries and cylindrical ends by calculating their indicial set in Proposition~\ref{prop:background-indicial-set}.
+Finally, these insights allow us to propose a tentative definition of a one-parameter family of Haydys--Witten Floer groups for four-manifolds in Definition~\ref{def:Haydys-Witten-Floer-homology}.
 Along the way, we provide a thorough review of the underlying results from physics that provide the motivation for defining these as topological invariants, unify the mathematical ingredients into a coherent framework, and highlight necessary analytic details that need to be established to make the theory work.